 29/8/2016 (Moeraki Boulders - Kurow - Lake Tekapo)

 Woke up at 5:00am and by 6:00am, we drove to the Moeraki Boulders for sunrise.
 Everybody had their wet boots on.
 We were at the boulders till 8:30am before we went back to the campsite to freshen up and have breakfast.

 By 10:00 am, we proceed to drive to Katiki Point to view the yellow-eyed penguin, but luck wasn't on our side as the elusive penguins remained elusive.
 A note at the visitor's viewing hut mentioned that the best time to view the penguins is within 2 hours from sunset.
 Nonetheless, everybody had the opportunity to see some sea lions basking in the sun.
 The weather was great.
 Clear blue skies.

 By 11:30 am, we proceeded to drive to Lake Tekapo (via Kurow Road).
-We made a stop at the Fisherman's Jetty and the Lake Benmore.
+We made a stop at the Sailor's Cutting, by Lake Benmore.
 We've made a brief photo stop at Lake Pukaki Information Centre.
 Here, you can capture the majestic Mount Cook with Lake Pukaki on the foreground.
 There's also Mount Cook Alpine Salmon shop here, a bit pricey though.

 We arrived at Lake Tekapo Motels and Holiday Park at 4:30 pm.
 Proceeded to prepare dinner while others freshen up and solat.
 Thanks to chef Azman & chef Aidil.
 We arrived a bit late in Tekapo.